Environmental permit for non-compliant use

 - A description of how your plan conflicts with the municipality’s environmental plan.

-- Your motivation: why do you want to implement your plan?
+- Your motivation: Why do you want to carry out your plan?

 - A report on the archaeological value of the site (if you have such a report).

-You will receive a response from us within 8 weeks.
+You will hear from us within 8 weeks.
 The municipality may extend this period by 6 weeks.
-Sometimes we need advice and permission from another organization (competent authority).
+Sometimes we need advice and approval from another organization (competent authority).
 In that case, an additional 4 weeks will be added.

 Do you disagree with the municipality’s decision?